-This course provides a systematic approach to hotel front office procedures.
-Topics include reservations, registration, guest satisfaction, occupancy and rate management, security, interdepartmental communications, and related guest services.
+This course introduces a systematic approach to lodging front office procedures.
+Topics include reservations, registration, guest satisfaction, occupancy and revenue management, security, interdepartmental communications, and related guest services.
 Upon completion, students should be able to demonstrate a basic understanding of current front office operating systems, including efficient and courteous guest service.
-This course will also examine the housekeeping department of the hotel, its operation and management, and its working relationship with the front office.
+This course will also examine the management of bed and breakfast facilities and the housekeeping requirements for lodging, its operation and management, and its working relationship with the front office.

-\HRM 120A Front Office Procedures Lab
+HRM 120A Front Office Procedures Lab 0 2 1

-Prerequisites: None Corequisites: HRM 120 Available: Spring
+Corequisites: HRM 120 Available: Spring

-This course is laboratory to accompany HRM 120.
-Emphasis is placed on practical computer applications of theory covered in HRM 120.
+This course provides a laboratory experience for enhancing student skills in lodging front office procedures.
+Emphasis is placed on practical computer applications of reservations, registration, guest satisfaction, occupancy and revenue management, security, interdepartmental communications, and related guest services.
 Upon completion, students should be able to demonstrate a basic proficiency in computer-based, front office applications.
+This course will also examine computer applications associated with bed and breakfast facilities.